markh55/EWYL/README.md

 When testing my project using lighthouse, i found the below bugs / improvements to help the site perform better and score a better overall score:

-* Images was too large that was slowing the loading times, To fixed this i resized all the images to improve the load times.
+* Images were too large that was slowing the loading times.
+To fix this i resized all of the images to improve the load times.
-* Social media icons was too small, i fixed this by resizing them to have a better presents and be more aesthetically pleasing to the user.
+* Social media icons were too small, I fixed this by resizing them to have a better presents and be more aesthetically pleasing for the user.

 ### Mobile